πŸͺCustomazibility Hooks

 Whitelisting

-Incentive providers may whitelist some addresses (usually forwarders) so only the whitelisted addresses and the addresses that are associated to whitelisted addresses can be eligible to rewards.
+Incentive providers may whitelist some addresses (usually forwarders) so only the whitelisted addresses and the addresses that are associated with whitelisted addresses can be eligible to rewards.

 Whitelisting always prevails over blacklisting, in the sense that if an address is whitelisted and another one is blacklisted, all other non whitelisted addresses will by default be blacklisted and not eligible to rewards.

-There may be the case where some campaigns run in parallel on the same opportunity (e.g the same pool), and there is a campaign with a whitelist and a campaign without.
-If you're a user providing liquidity, if there is any doubt about this, you need to check the card corresponding to each campaign on the opportunity page to make sure that you understand what the APRs displayed are referring to, and what you need to do to be eligible to the whitelisted campaign in case this is of interest.
+There may be cases where some campaigns run in parallel on the same opportunity (e.g., the same pool), and there is a campaign with a whitelist and another without.
+If you're a user providing liquidity and have any doubt about this, you should check the card corresponding to each campaign on the opportunity page to make sure that you understand what the APRs displayed are referring to, and what you need to do to be eligible to the whitelisted campaign, in case this is of interest.

 Blacklisting

-Incentive providers may choose to blacklist addresses from being eligible to rewards.
-If a forwarder address is blacklisted, then all the balance from the addresses associated to this forwarder will not be eligible to rewards.
+Incentive providers may choose to blacklist certain addresses from being eligible to rewards.
+If a forwarder address is blacklisted, then all the balance from the addresses associated to this forwarder will not be eligible for rewards.

-Back to the case of an ERC20 campaign incentivizing holders of a given ERC20 token on a chain, if a staking contract address is blacklisted, and a user has staked 10 tokens in the contract, but holds 5 tokens in its wallet, then only its 5 tokens will be eligible to the rewards of the campaign.
+Returning to the case of an ERC20 campaign incentivizing holders of a given ERC20 token on a chain: if a staking contract address is blacklisted, and a user has staked 10 tokens in the contract, but holds 5 tokens in its wallet, then only its 5 tokens will be eligible for the campaign's rewards.

-More globally, if some addresses are blacklisted in a campaign, the share of all non-blacklisted users in the reward pool increases proportionally.
-In this case, users receive the same percentage of the rewards that the blacklisted addresses would have collected if they were not blacklisted.
-This ensures that the total rewards are distributed fairly among the eligible participants.
+More generally, if some addresses are blacklisted in a campaign, the share of all non-blacklisted users in the reward pool increases proportionally.
+In this case, users receive the same percentage of the rewards that the blacklisted addresses would have collected if they were not blacklisted, ensuring that the total rewards are distributed fairly among the eligible participants.

 Incentivized bridged liquidity